How to find Ozempic in stock near you

 2. Try online pharmacies and tools

+Another option is to order your Ozempic prescription through an online pharmacy.
+Often, these pharmacies offer free shipping to your home.
 You can also try a weight loss program, such as Ro Body, which offers personalized coaching, a prescription for a GLP-1 medication (if appropriate), and a health insurance concierge that helps with securing coverage.

 Ro’s GLP-1 Supply Tracker, which is free and accessible to all (read: not just Ro patients), can also be helpful if you're struggling to find Ozempic in stock.
-The tool helps patients find GLP-1 supply, report shortages to the FDA, and track which drugs are currently in stock or shortage—plus, it can also send you alerts when supply becomes available nearby.
+The tool helps patients find GLP-1 supply, report shortages to the FDA, and track which drugs are currently in stock or shortage—plus, it can send you alerts when supply becomes available nearby.

 3. Order ahead